TylerIsCoding/Blackjack/README.md

 - I did not know the deckofcards API even existed when I built this.
 - I did not know how to use an API when I started this project.
-- There are a few bugs that remain and it's not 100% responsive.
+- Fixed a few bugs that remain and it's not 100% responsive.

 </p>
 <br>